bcgov/internationally-educated-nurses/docs/standard_report.md

 3. Employer:
     - To find the employer duration we have HA's job competition and Hired date.
 Because we have only selected hired applicants.
     - From the selected job competition we can find minimum and maximum dates to calculate duration.
-    - Also we can separate HA under Employer using the same job-competition record(Each job competition is attached with one HA).
+    - Also we can separate HA under Employer using the same job competition record(Each job competition is attached with one HA).
 4. Immigration:
     - Now, here we have to consider 2 main possibilities.
       1. applicant completed their process of immigration and we can use, the last milestone of it to calculate the duration.